Red Shirts (United States): South Carolina Red Shirts

 Hampton positioned himself as a statesman, promising support for education, and offering protection from violence that Governor Daniel Henry Chamberlain did not seem able to provide.
 Few freedmen voted for Hampton, and most remained loyal to the Republican Party of Abraham Lincoln.
 The 1876 campaign was the "most tumultuous in South Carolina's history".
 "An anti-Reconstruction historian later estimated that 150 Negroes were murdered in South Carolina during the campaign."

 After the election on November 7, a protracted dispute between Chamberlain and Hampton ensued as both claimed victory.
 Because of the massive election fraud, Edmund William McGregor Mackey, a Republican member of the South Carolina House of Representatives, called upon the "Hunkidori Club" from Charleston to eject Democratic members from Edgefield and Laurens counties from the House.
 Word spread through the state.
 By December 3, approximately 5,000 Red Shirts assembled at the State House to defend the Democrats.
 Hampton appealed for calm and the Red Shirts dispersed.

 As a result of a national political compromise, President Rutherford B. Hayes ordered the removal of the Union Army from the state on April 3, 1877.
 The white Democrats completed their political takeover of South Carolina.
 In the gubernatorial election of 1878, the Red Shirts made a nominal appearance as Hampton was re-elected without opposition.
+In the 1880s, local Redshirts like James B. Morrison won political office, further cementing democratic rule.

 Future South Carolina Democratic politicians, such as Benjamin Tillman and Ellison D. Smith, proudly claimed their association in their youth with the Red Shirts as a bona fide for white supremacy.